ServError/Thrustmaster_Warthog_Throttle_Alps_Slew_Mod/README.md

 - Plug in throttle and download [calibration tool with modified deadzone values](https://drive.google.com/file/d/1Ltr-QlWskVfA8-Oxs-A-aUs4HPpge5iv/view?usp=sharing).
 Run executable and follow instructions.

 - Open Control Panel and verify stick behavior under Game Controllers.

+### Drift correction / recalibration

+- Download the calibration tool.

+- Extract the files and edit A10_calibration.txt in a text editor.

+- If the X axis is drifting, modify `Standard_DZ_SX = 0x05;` and increase 0x05 to something like 0x07.
+Remember to use hex values, not decimal (0x0A = 10, etc).

+- Recalibrate using the exe.

+- Check for drift.
+If still present, increase the value and calibrate again.
+Continue until no drift is present.

+- Repeat for the Y axis by modifying `Standard_DZ_SY = 0x05;`
+-